 1) Amplify diverse voices and share stories that often go unheard,

 2) Educate, enlighten and motivate audiences around issues of race, social justice and equality, and,

 3) Help "change the lens" on youth of color, especially African American boys, whose portrayal in the media is often narrow and negative.

 Our progress so far:

 - Distribution at 3,000+ colleges, universities & libraries

-- Dozens of high-profile speaking opportunities for those featured in the films, including this TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and events such as at the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, LinkedIn, Salesforce, ASU-GSV Education Innovation Summit, the U.S. Department of Education and numerous governmental offices, community organizations, faith-based entities, colleges, universities, businesses and more.
+- Dozens of high-profile speaking opportunities for those featured in the films, including this TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and at venues including the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, LinkedIn, Salesforce, ASU-GSV Education Innovation Summit, the U.S. Department of Education and numerous other government offices, community organizations, faith-based entities, colleges, universities, businesses and more.

 WHAT ARE PEOPLE SAYING?

 By being in Code Oakland, I am showing other girls what they can do!
 I am a living example to other young girls of color that we can have a career in technology and have an impact on our community and world.
 I am able to show that coding is fun and can open a world of possibilities.